ItsSteeeve/PHP/README.md

 This repository contains some small PHP Scripts which can be included into other codes.

-For more info to each file, please read the documentation in them!!!
+For more information to each file, please read the documentation inside them!!!

 **currently containes:**
   - bit.php